lf-lang/lingua-franca/CONTRIBUTING.md

 ## Contributing code

 You can work on the Lingua Franca code base in your favorite editor and build [using Gradle](https://www.lf-lang.org/docs/developer/downloading-and-building#building-the-command-line-tools).
-We recommend to use the [IntelliJ](https://www.lf-lang.org/docs/handbook/intellij) IDE.
+We recommend using [Visual Studio Code](https://code.visualstudio.com), [Cursor](https://cursor.com/sdk), or [IntelliJ](https://www.lf-lang.org/docs/handbook/intellij) IDEs.

 ### Writing tests